NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 **SUBMITTED** 27 Oct.
 PENDING. z-coords.
 Need to archive namelists (especially if it works)...
 Blows up on the southern boundary again....

+Plan.
+1) Go back to rimwidth=1 (perhaps blow up comes from same tide imposed over varying bathymetry across the rimwidth).
+Blowup at  kt=   100 max ssh:   10.32    , i j:   172    4
+Then try and edit the mask to remove the bad points.
+This blew up in the same place Check the output.abort files.
+Mesh hasn't worked as expected...

 ---